yiqwan/stock-forecast-with-nn/README.md

 ### Running the Project

 To run the project, open the model.ipynb notebook in Jupyter Notebook or JupyterLab and follow the instructions within.

+Add the data sources in the `data` folder for the models to run on.

+You need to create a `plots` folder for the models to save the figures in.